MikeCookDev/100daysofcode/README.md

 Day 41: Continued Praticing working on the Dom and events in JavaScript

-Day 41:Working on Handling events,event propagation,Created a basic Image Slider, and worked on form validation in Javascript
+Day 42:Working on Handling events,event propagation,Created a basic Image Slider, and worked on form validation in Javascript

+Day 43: Worked a bit with loops in JavaScript.